July 9 – August 17, 2018

 - Support the theoretical with the practical through discussions, documentaries and movie clips that will allow the students to connect the theoretical with broader social and scientific issues.

 Textbook: There is no required textbook.
-Lecture notes, including supporting reading material, supplemental notes, and other information will be regularly provided during the course of the session.
+Lecture notes, including supporting reading material, supplemental notes, and other information will be regularly provided during the course of the semester.

 - Weekly Quizzes (25 %)